Inanam: History

-OKK Majimbun Majangkin is known as one of the key player in Inanam development.
-During the World War II, Inanam is also the base where the Kinabalu Guerillas led by Albert Kwok actively operating to fight the Japanese.
+OKK Majimbun Majangkin is considered one of the key player in Inanam development.
+During World War II, Inanam was the base where the Kinabalu Guerrillas led by Albert Kwok operated to fight the Japanese.

 Demography

-The town population consists of mainly the Dusun, and the Chinese who operate the shops.
-Of late however there is a large influx of immigrants both from the southern Philippines and Indonesia.
-Many of them are illegals and live in squatters.
+The town population consists of mainly the native Dusun as well as the Bajau and the dominant minority Chinese who operate the shops.
+However, there has been a large influx of immigrants both from the southern Philippines and Indonesia.
+Most of them are undocumented and live as squatters.
 A considerable number of them however were controversially naturalised and relocated into low-cost housing settlements provided by the Malaysian government.

 Accessibility

-Kota Kinabalu City (North) Bus Terminal is located in Inanam which become part of the BRT Kota Kinabalu.
+City Bus Terminal (North), Kota Kinabalu is located in Inanam which become part of the BRT Kota Kinabalu.

 Economy

 A substantial part of the sub-district near the town centre consists of a light industrial area.
 Towards the interior, traditional Dusun villages scatter the hill slopes, with fruit orchards and rubber smallholdings.